agibralter/ts-resque-delta/README.markdown

 Installation
 ------------

-This gem depends on the following gems: _thinking-sphinx_, _resque_, and _resque-lock-timeout_.
+This gem depends on the following gems: `thinking-sphinx` and `resque`.

-    gem install ts-resque-delta
+Currently, you'll need Thinking Sphinx v1.5.0 (for Rails 2), v2.1.0 (for Rails 3), or - ideally - v3.0.3 or newer (for Rails 3.1 onwards).
+If you're

-Add _ts-resque-delta_ to your **Gemfile** file, with the rest of your gem
+on a version of Thinking Sphinx that's too old, you better go upgrade - but otherwise, add `ts-resque-delta` to your `Gemfile` file with the rest of your gem dependencies:
-dependencies:

-    gem 'ts-resque-delta', '1.1.1'
+    gem 'ts-resque-delta', '~> 2.0.0'

-If you're using Rails 3, the rake tasks will automatically be loaded by Rails.
-If you're using Rails 2, add the following line to your **Rakefile**:

-    require 'thinking_sphinx/deltas/resque_delta/tasks'

-Add the delta property to each `define_index` block:
+Add the delta property to index definition.
+If you're using Thinking Sphinx v3, then it'll look something like this:

+    ThinkingSphinx::Index.define(:article,
+      :with  => :active_record,
+      :delta => ThinkingSphinx::Deltas::ResqueDelta
+    ) do
+      # fields and attributes and so on...
+    end

+But if you're still using v1.5 or v2.1, you'll want the following:

     define_index do
-      # ...
+      # fields and attributes and so on...

       set_property :delta => ThinkingSphinx::Deltas::ResqueDelta
     end

-If you've never used delta indexes before, you'll want to add the boolean column named `:delta` to each model's table (note, you must set the `:default` value to `true`):
+If you've never used delta indexes before, you'll need to add the boolean column named `:delta` to each table for indexed models.
+A database index for that column is also recommended.

-    def self.up
+    def change
-      add_column :foos, :delta, :boolean, :default => true, :null => false end
+      add_column :articles, :delta, :boolean, :default => true, :null => false add_index  :articles, :delta

-Also, I highly recommend adding a MySQL index to the table of any model using delta indexes.
-The Sphinx indexer uses `WHERE table.delta = 1` whenever the delta indexer runs and `... = 0` whenever the normal indexer runs.
-Having the MySQL index on the delta column will generally be a win:

-    def self.up
-      # ...
-      add_index :foos, :delta
     end

 Usage
 -----

 Once you've got it all set up, all you need to do is make sure that the Resque worker is running.
-You can do this by specifying the `:ts_delta` queue when running Resque:
+You can do this by specifying the `ts_delta` queue when running Resque:

     QUEUE=ts_delta,other_queues rake resque:work

-Additionally, ts-resque-delta will wrap thinking-sphinx's `thinking_sphinx:index` and `thinking_sphinx:reindex` tasks with `thinking_sphinx:lock_deltas` and `thinking_sphinx:unlock_deltas`.
-This will prevent the delta indexer from running at the same time as the main indexer.

-Finally, ts-resque-delta also provides a rake task called `thinking_sphinx:smart_index` (or `ts:si` for short).
-This task, instead of locking all the delta indexes at once while the main indexer runs, will lock each delta index independently and sequentially.
-Thay way, your delta indexer can run while the main indexer is processing large core indexes.

 Contributors (for ts-resque-delta)
 -----------------------------------

 * [Aaron Gibralter](https://github.com/agibralter)
 * [Ryan Schlesinger](https://github.com/ryansch) (Locking/`smart_index`)
 * [Pat Allan](https://github.com/freelancing-god) (FlyingSphinx support)